sampsyo/cs6120/content/blog/2019-10-19-loop-invariant-code-motion/index.md

 In essence, a back-edge is what brings us from the end $A$ of the loop back to the beginning $B$.
 If the loop has more than one entry, it is not a natural loop.
 Below is an illustration of a natural loop and its back-edge.

-### Detection
+### Detecting natural loops

 To find the loop invariant code, first we must detect all natural loops.
 To accomplish this, we make use of control flow graphs from `cfg.py` and dominator trees from `dom.py` within our three functions.
-Back-edges are identified with `get_backedges` which takes in a map of successors and the dominator tree. `loopsy` finds the natural loop associated with an input back-edge.
-Every natural loop associated with a back-edge is then identified this way within `natloops` which is the main function.
+Back-edges are identified with `get_backedges`, taking in a map of successors and the dominator tree. `loopsy` finds the natural loop associated with an input back-edge.

 ```python
 from cfg import *